 - Old school selling process

-- High selling fee
+- High selling fees

-- Tricky pickup/delivery situation
+- Potentially tricky pickup/delivery situation

 Looking to donate or discard your furniture?
 Check out our tips here.